LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/studio.rst

 In ``User/Add.cshtml``:

 #.
 Make ``AddUserViewModel`` accessible to the view.
 #.
-Keep the ``@if`` statement up at the top so if the two passwords don't match, we can see the error message!
+Keep the ``@if`` statement up at the top so if the two passwords don't match, we can see the error message.
 #.
 Replace the inner contents of the form with a properly formatted form field for each property in the ViewModel.
    Each of your form fields should look something like this: